 The emergence of a significant teleconnection in recent decades provides a lens through which recent summer circulation changes over Europe can be interpreted.
 This is relevant because warming trends are the consequence of multiple factors such as direct forcing by greenhouse gases and aerosols (Dong et al., 2017), but also circulation changes (Deser et al., 2016; Faranda et al., 2023).
 The changes diagnosed in this study are an increased occurrence of negative WPD and a reduced occurrence of positive WPD, each with a respective QSRW response.
-The increased frequency of the negative WPD phase (Fig. 4A), would, according to its corresponding QSRW, induce a warming in eastern Europe and Russia (Fig. 5M).
-Indeed, high pressure has become more prevalent in this region (Lee et al., 2017; Kim and Lee, 2022; Teng et al., 2022), associated with a very strong increase in heat waves (Rousi et al., 2022), with average summer t2m increasing more than in our Western European target region (Teng et al., 2022).
+The increased frequency of the negative WPD phase (Fig. 4a), would, according to its corresponding QSRW, induce a warming in eastern Europe and Russia (Fig. 5m).
+Indeed, high pressure has become more prevalent in this region (Lee et al., 2017; Kim and Lee, 2022; Teng et al., 2022), associated with a very strong increase in heat waves (Rousi et al., 2022), with average summer t2m increasing more than in our western European target region (Teng et al., 2022).

-The warming of Western European average summer t2m has been less severe, though still highly significant (Christidis et al., 2015; Gutiérrez et al., 2021).
-To a smaller extent also Western European t2m has been increasing.
-A precise quantification of the contribution from changes in WPD to this trend is beyond the scope of this study (and is also hindered by the methodological necessity to isolate Methodologically we isolated the sub-seasonal teleconnection from the trend by using 21-year rolling-window distributions of t2m, see section 4).
+The warming of western European average summer t2m has been less severe, though still highly significant (Christidis et al., 2015; Gutiérrez et al., 2021).
+A precise quantification of the contribution from changes in WPD to this trend is beyond the scope of this study (and is also hindered by the methodological necessity to isolate the sub-seasonal teleconnection from the trend by using 21-year rolling-window distributions of t2m, see Sect.
+4).
 But relative to the trend, two things can be said.
-First, dDuring the time that
+First, during the time that negative WPD has roughly doubled in frequency (Fig. 8a), it has remained consistently related to the cold western European t2m tercile (Fig. 8b).
+This means that western European warming is likely caused by other factors.